vinodkpasi/UIAutomation/README.md

 Both environment variables are also defined inside the config file(env section) you just need to specify the value so don't need to pass on the command-line.

 ### Retry feature
-By default, retry feature is enabled inside the config file for 'cypress run' and 'cypress open' command with count 2.
+By default, retry feature is enabled inside the config file for 'cypress run' command with count 2.

 ### POM example
 Coming soon...